Nuitka/Nuitka/README.rst

 .. code:: python

-   # Compilation mode, support OS specific.
+   # Compilation mode, support OS specific options
    # nuitka-project-if: {OS} in ("Windows", "Linux", "Darwin", "FreeBSD"):
    #    nuitka-project: --onefile
-   # nuitka-project-if: {OS} not in ("Windows", "Linux", "Darwin", "FreeBSD"):
+   # nuitka-project-else:
    #    nuitka-project: --standalone

    # The PySide2 plugin covers qt-plugins
    # nuitka-project: --enable-plugin=pyside2
    # nuitka-project: --include-qt-plugins=sensible,qml

+   # Debugging toggle
+   # nuitka-project-if: os.environ.get("DEBUG_COMPILATION", "no") == "yes"
+   #    nuitka-project: --debug
+   # nuitka-project-else:
+   #    nuitka-project: --deployment

 The comments must be a start of line, and indentation is to be used, to end a conditional block, much like in Python.
 There are currently no